 Though Gro was founded in 2014, it gained prominence in 2019 during the government shutdown.
 During this time the USDA announced that it would delay its monthly report on supply and demand for 20 crops.
 What could have been absolute chaos for a host of farmers and investors was saved by Gro’s forecast technology.

-Dev Stahlkopf spearheaded and designed the policy change that would require all Microsoft vendors to provide contracted employees 12 weeks of parental leave with two thirds of their wages.
+In her former job as general counsel, Dev Stahlkopf spearheaded and designed a policy change that would require all Microsoft vendors to provide contracted employees 12 weeks of parental leave with two thirds of their wages.

 Major corporations like Microsoft have a tremendous influence on the business world at large.
 Let’s hope this Stahlkopf-led initiative paves the way for more companies to prioritize parental leave, and enable both female and male employees to progress in their careers without negatively impacting their families.